 In these customer-centric times, companies can forget to open their doors to the problems and pain points of their employees.
 Most companies already have a VoC (voice of customer) program in practice, but it’s also important that you listen to the voice of your employees, to ensure they’re happy, productive, and engaged.

-Voice of employee (VoE) is the process of gathering opinions, complaints, and suggestions from employees about their experiences and satisfaction with their workplace, their work environment, and the tasks they’re responsible for, with the goal of improving individual and overall employee satisfaction.
+Voice of employee (VoE) is the process of gathering opinions, complaints, and suggestions from employees about their experiences and satisfaction with their workplace.
+The goal of Voice of Employee is to improve individual and overall employee satisfaction.

 According to a survey from Achievers, a leading employee engagement platform, 90% of employees say they are more likely to stay at a company that accepts and acts on feedback, while 43% feel that their company is only “okay” at accepting feedback, and 23% feel that their employers are “horrible” at actually acting on it.